Latest:

 Trade Progress: China Deal, USMCA Advance

-January 12, 2020January 15, 2020 Kristi Ruggles China, trade, USMCA
+January 12, 2020January 15, 2020 Kristi Ruggles trade, China, USMCA

 President Trump welcomes Chinese officials to D.C. this week to sign the recently negotiated phase-one trade deal with China.
 Final approval is expected as early as this week on USMCA.